SideSlide - Tour

 • Change the default search URL under [Settings → Keyboard Navigation → Web Search].

-• Select [Settings → Keyboard Navigation → Start Web Search on Spacebar] to cause any input in the Keyboard Launcher that includes a space character to start a web search, as opposed to entering 's ' + search query.
-Omitting the space will look for workspace shortcuts instead.
+• Select [Settings → Keyboard Navigation → Start Web Search on Spacebar] to make any input with a space in the Keyboard Launcher trigger a web search, instead of typing 's ' + search query.
+Without the space, it will search for workspace shortcuts instead.

 • Calculator: Enter = (the equal sign) followed by an expression.
 Other operations that can be used: ^, *, /, +, - and ()